NetworkBlockDevice/nbd/doc/proto.md

 - `NBD_CMD_FLAG_REQ_ONE`; valid during `NBD_CMD_BLOCK_STATUS`.
-  SHOULD be set to 1 if the client wants to request information for only one extent per allocation context.
+  SHOULD be set to 1 if the client wants to request information for only one extent per metadata context.

 ## About this file